-Indeed they are, vaulting over bathrooms and other improvements on our list of long-term winners with an average ROI of 80.6%.
+Indeed they are, in they past two years vaulting over bathrooms and other improvements on our list of long-term winners with an average ROI of 80.6%.
 Although homeowners annually build about twice as many patios as decks, both outdoor projects benefit from our ever-increasing love of outdoor living, a trend that looks to continue for the foreseeable future.

-One big reason is that decks and patios are a sweet way to expand living space at a low cost of $8 to $30 per sq. ft. — a bargain compared to the $150 to $300-per-sq.-ft. cost of a new home addition.
+One big reason is that decks and patios are a sweet way to expand living space at a low cost of $8 to $30 per square foot — a bargain compared to the $150 to $300-per-square-foot cost of a new home addition.

 Related: More About The ROI of Deck Additions

 Attic bedroom remodels join our list of smart investments with an overall ROI of 79.3%.
 Attic conversions were especially popular during the recession, when homeowners put off buying move-up houses and instead turned to increasing the living space they already owned.
 Makes sense with the rise of multi-generational households over the past few years.

 Converting an attic to a bedroom increases living space without increasing your home’s footprint — the walls, floor, and ceiling already exist — which helps keep remodeling costs under control.

 6. Garage Door Replacement

 No surprise that a garage door replacement project made it onto our list of all-time winners — a new garage door provides a big boost for your home’s curb appeal.
 In fact, of our top 10 long-term champs, most are exterior projects that ramp up your home’s good looks and enhance marketability.